-If you are a military service member facing the Preferral of Court-Martial Charges, or the initiation of an Administrative Separation Board , read excerpts from Mr. Gapasin's guidebook on Courts-Martial Defense.
-These excerpts authored by Ernesto C. Gapasin will answer your basic questions about the process and procedures of a military court-martial.
-These excerpts, however, will not answer all your questions, and nothing replaces actually consulting with a Military Defense Lawyer and inquring about your rights and what to expect.
-If you are serious about hiring a lawyer, call or email Mr. Gapasin.
-Initial consultations are free.
+If you are a military service member facing the Preferral of Court-Martial Charges, or the initiation of an Administrative Separation Board , read excerpts from Mr. Gapasin's Guidebook on Courts-Martial Defense.
+These excerpts authored by Mr. Gapasin will answer your basic questions about the process and procedures of a military court-martial.
+These excerpts, however, will not answer all your questions, and nothing substitutes consulting with a Court-Martial Defense Lawyer and inquiring about your rights and what to expect.
+If you are serious about hiring a court-martial lawyer, call or email GAPASIN LAW GROUP, LLC.

 Knowing the Court-Martial Process and Exercising Your Rights, Part I: Before Preferral

-If the incident resulting in the current investigation occurred off-post, then the civilian police will initiate the investigation, and will likely perform much of the crime scene investigation, as well as the police interrogations.
+If the incident resulting in the current investigation occurred off-post, then the civilian police will initiate the investigation, and will very possibly perform much of the crime scene investigation, as well as the police interrogations.
 They most common types of offenses that occur off-post include DUIs.
 This is the most common type of state court offense that can result in consequences to your military status.
 Perhaps the second most common "off-post offense" involves allegations of domestic violence, where a military member and their spouse live off-post or off-base.
 In this situation, suppose 911 or the police are called to a home where a spouse claims to have been assaulted or where they claim to feel in danger.
 State or County police will show up at the scene of the incident.
 The subject may be arrested at the house, booked, and then released on their own recognizance or bail out of jail at a later time.
 The likelihood is that the state prosecutors will dismiss your case, and then transfer jurisdiction to the military.
 The reason is very simple.
 The state prosecutors already have so many cases and defendants they are prosecuting, once they find out that a subject is in the military, they are more than glad to transfer jurisdiction and let the military deal with it.
-The civilian state prosecutor can, however, keep jurisdiction of a case depending on whatever policies or politics are played surrounding the incident.
-If the incident you were involved in is one that is high-profile where numbers of county citizens have some kind of interest in the case, or if the incident attracted considerable notoriety, then the state prosecutor could very well maintain jurisdiction, in which case you would have to hire a lawyer who is licensed in the state that the county is located in.
-Most of the time, and I would actually say about 90% of the time, the county respects the desire for the military and that accused Soldier, to prosecute their own under military laws, and give up jurisdiction of the case to the military.
+The civilian state prosecutor can, however, keep jurisdiction of the case depending on whatever policies or politics are played surrounding the incident.
+If the incident you were involved in is one that is high-profile where several county citizens have some kind of interest in the case, or if the incident attracted considerable notoriety, then the state prosecutor could very well maintain jurisdiction, in which case you would have to hire a lawyer who is licensed in the state that the county is located in.
+Most of the time, and I would actually say about 90% of the time, the county respects the desire for the military to prosecute their own under its own military laws, and therefore give up jurisdiction of the case to the military.

-Yes you should be -- CID is out for one thing, a confession.
+Yes, you should be concerned — Military investigators are out for one thing, a confession.
 They are there to support a prosecution in a court-martial.
-They don't care how it goes about to get the evidence to close the case.
-The purpose for CID to get you into their office is not to simply interview you, its to interrogate you.
+They don't care how they go about to get evidence to close the case.
+Military investigators like CID, NCIS or OSI want to get you into their office not to simply interview you, but to interrogate you.
 They are not out for information, they are out to prosecute you, and to help in conducting a prosecution.
-Investigators may say that they are out for the truth and just to get information together for the prosecutors, but from what I have seen, that's not true.
+Investigators may say that they are out for the truth and trying to get information together for the prosecutors, but from what I have seen, that's not true.
 They will investigate for as long as necessary to implicate whoever it is that is suspect number one.
-However, after having been a defense lawyer for as long as I have, I can also tell you that they will stop investigating when they get what they want.
-If CID has spotty DNA evidence against you, even if the DNA evidence does not fit the facts, they will stop investigating so this "magic evidence" can be used against you even if you are an innocent accused.
+However, after having been a military defense lawyer for as long as I have been, I can also tell you that they will only stop investigating when they get what they want.
+If military investigators have spotty DNA evidence against you, and even if the DNA evidence does not fit the facts, they will stop investigating so this “magic evidence” can be used against you even if you are an innocent accused.
 On the flip side, if they manage to extract a confession or an "apology" from a pre-text phone call, then they will focus on that evidence and decline to continue testing DNA evidence when further testing could actually show a subject to be innocent.

 You have the right to reject the search and any seizure of your personal belongings.
-Law enforcement will always want your consent first.
+CID, NCIS, OSI, or CGIS will always want your consent first.
 This way, they do not have to seek out a warrant through a military magistrate (or in the case of the civilians, from a county judge).
 Just because law enforcement shows up at your house and wants to force themselves inside your home does not mean you have to agree.
-You have rights -- and one of those is to not agree to searches of your private place, or to the seizure of your things.
-Let law enforcement do the work -- let them first get a warrant to conduct a search and to show probable cause to conduct that search before a military magistrate.
+You have rights — and one of those is to not agree to searches of your private place, or to the seizure of your things.
+Let law enforcement do the work — let them first get a warrant to conduct a search and to show probable cause to conduct that search before a military magistrate.

 Once the investigation is closed, the investigation file is reviewed by the prosecutors with the Office of the Staff Judge Advocate.
 Disposition of the case, or what the command intends to do with you, depends on the legal advice it receives from the Staff Judge Advocate and the prosecutors who review your investigatory file.
 After the investigation is closed, expect some disposition of your case to take place, which can range from a nothing to a letter of reprimand or Article 15 up through a court-martial.
 Sometimes, units will move forward with the preferral of charges before an investigation is complete.
 This frequently happens when, for example, DNA evidence is collected but USACIL still has not obtained results from the DNA testing.
 Units may move forward with preferring charges if it feels it has enough to go on.
 Those DNA results may then be received a month or so or even longer after the preferral of charges.

 Military investigators generally do not allow you to view the evidence they have compiled while the investigation is still pending.
-When an investigation is pending, CID will not typically release any documents from the investigation file.
+When an investigation is pending, military investigators will not typically release any documents from the investigation file.
 If the county police is conducting the investigation, every now and then, those who are suspects or witnesses may be able to get a copy of the statement they write.
 These witnesses frequently provide copies of their statements to friends who are suspected of wrongdoing.
 The police will not directly provide witness statements to a suspect, however.
 Usually suspects do not get copies of any of these documents until they move from being suspects, to being the accused in a court-martial.
 If you are the subject of a command investigation, a frequent tactic I use is to inform the investigator that my client may be amenable to giving a statement but only if we are provided with the questions he or she intends to ask in writing.
 Most of these command appointed investigators will type out the questions they intend to ask, so if I ask for them first, it allows my client and I to prepare fully thought out answers rather than showing up cold for an interview, and facing the risk of my client saying something that negatively affects the investigation.
 The client can always decline to provide that statement after having reviewed the investigator's questions and getting a better idea of why they are being investigated in the first place.

 Knowing the Court-Martial Process and Exercising Your Rights, Part II: At Preferral